rilldata/rill/docs/docs/changes/dashboard-changes.md

 ### (Explore) Dashboard

 With the split of metrics view, dashboard configurations experienced an overhaul.
 Instead of defining measure and dimensions, you will now reference the object into your dashboard.
-What this allows is creating customized dashboards for specific viewers and reusability of a single metrics-view in multiple dashboards!
+What this allows is creating customized dashboards for specific viewers and reusability of a single metrics view in multiple dashboards!

 ![img](/img/concepts/metrics-view/explore-dashboard.png)